 Q. How can I become a governor?

-A. The governing body plays an important part in the life of the School and so we plan ahead by identifying individuals with relevant skills who might be suitable to replace governors as they retire.
-We aim to have a good spread of talents and experience represented on the governing body so that we can continue to be as effective as possible in developing the School and providing challenge to the senior leadership team.
+A. The governing body plays an important part in the life of the School and so we plan ahead by identifying individuals with relevant skills who might be willing to replace governors as they retire.
+We aim to have a good spread of talents and experience represented on the governing body so that we can continue to be as effective as possible in developing the School and providing support and challenge to the senior leadership team.
 Parents and former parents will have a thorough understanding of our School and the values that underpin it and may be well placed to add value to our board.
-If you are committed to our ethos and willing to help us build our School and plan for the future, then please get in touch so that we can discuss this further either with Mrs Connor-Earl or with the chair of governors, Mrs Susan McCarron, by emailing her at email@example.com.
+If you are committed to our ethos and would like to help us build our School and plan for the future, then please get in touch so that we can discuss this further, either with Mrs Connor-Earl or with the chair of governors, Mrs Susan McCarron, by emailing her at firstname.lastname@example.org.
 Thank you.